 This is the time of year when hearty comfort foods like soups, stews, and chili are particularly appreciated: warming and filling, and so easy to make in the slow cooker.
 Chili on butternut squash (ubiquitous now, too) is a savory-spicy-and slightly sweet taste experience!

 I have about fifteen different chili recipes, but I prefer the simple ones where I’m likely to already have most or all of the ingredients on hand.
-I also give the edge to the recipes that lend themselves to substitution, like this one.
+I also give the edge to the recipes that lend themselves to substitution.
 In this case, I used black beans instead of kidney beans, omitted the tomato paste, and just used one green bell pepper.
 Why?
 Because that’s what I had in my pantry and fridge.

 In an effort to reduce the amount of meat we eat, we often replace at least part of the meat called for in a recipe with a substitute like Quorn™ Grounds, tofu, or Textured Vegetable Protein (TVP); TVP works particularly well in this recipe because it soaks up the liquid and, with it, the flavor.
 When cooked, it has a similar texture to ground beef, so even though I only used a half pound of pastured ground beef, the finished chili was still thick and rich.